demirkolak0/rickroll/README.md

 "office.exe" will open every time your computer starts. it loops the audio so it restarting it self

-# how to cancel it
+# how to remove it
-If you want to cancel this, open "Windows Registry" and go to "Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run" and delete "Office2077" file. or simply just delete folder "Microsoft Office" folder at "C:\Users\Public\Documents\"
+If you want to remove this shitty ass thing, open "Windows Registry" and go to "Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run" and delete "Office2077" file. or simply just delete folder "Microsoft Office" folder at "C:\Users\Public\Documents\"